router-protocol/router-chain-docs/docs/develop/asset-transfer/nitro/tools/nitro-widget/README.md

 :::note
 1. You can use [Nitro's Widget Builder Tool](https://nitro.routerprotocol.com/widget) to automatically generate the widget paramaters.
 2. In case you want source / destination token to be native token, then the following value should be used for token address - 0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE
 3. To integrate the widget on your UI, you will be assigned a unique partner ID.
-To get your partner ID, please contact us on [Telegram](https://t.me/Add_ith).
+To get your partner ID, please use the link [here](https://app.routernitro.com/partnerId).
 :::

 ```jsx